qmetry/TestNG-java-example/README.md

 mvn test
 ```

-It will generate `testng-result.xml` test result file.
+It will generate `surefile-reports`.

-Addionally, right after test completion, test result file will be uploaded on your JIRA instance.
+Addionally, right after test completion, test result file will be uploaded on your JIRA instance if you have provided correct details in properties file.